 We all like a bit of online shopping but if you are purchasing goods from overseas, especially seeds, wooden items or goods made from organic materials, or unusual pets, you need to check whether it can legally come into Australia.

 Many plant pests are capable of hiding in imported goods.
 Some pests can remain dormant in an item for years, and not emerge until environmental conditions are right.

 Before you place your order check what can and can’t come into Australia.
 Some items may require an import permit.

 Use the links above to find out more about the pests that have the potential to arrive in your mail.

 Importing and shipping

-Whether you are a furniture buyer, a stevedore, a shipping agent, a truck driver or a retailer of imported goods, working around imported goods puts you on the front line of the defence against exotic pest incursions.
+Whether you are a stevedore, shipping agent, truck driver or a retailer selling imported goods- this puts you on the front line of defence against exotic pest incursions.

 Many of our priority plant pests hitchhike their way to Australia with imported goods or attached to plant material, vessels, shipping containers and machinery.